phord/felon/README.md

                 Multiple & commands may be entered, in which case all lines matching any of the inclusive patterns will be displayed, while all lines matching any of the exclusive patterns will be hidden.

-                ^N or !
+                !
                         Make this an exclusive pattern.
 That is, hide lines matching this pattern instead of showing them.

-                ^R      Don't interpret regular expression metacharacters; that is, do a simple textual comparison.

-        q or Q or Esc
+        q or Q
-                Exits lgt.
+                Exits felon.

 ----

 Following are some design notes and ideas useful only to me, perhaps.

-Originally lgt was intended to be a faster word-based file indexer, capable of know everywhere a word existed in a file all at once.
+Originally felon was intended to be a faster word-based file indexer, capable of knowing everywhere a word existed in a file all at once.
 The expectation was that this could be faster than regular expression searching after the fact.
 The expectation was incorrect, at least in my implementation.
 It's not a new idea; it dates back to the 1940's, and an [intern at Google used it](https://swtch.com/~rsc/regexp/regexp4.html) in some modern tools there for a while.
 Anyway, it turned out to be not terribly fast, in the end, and regex seems plenty fast enough.
 Continuing with that for now.